-Students pursuing a Bachelor of Arts in Social Sciences with a concentration in Economics & Finance will have a strong knowledge of economic theory, an understanding of the economic and financial issues around the world, and the critical thinking skills to deal with those issues.
+Students pursuing a Bachelor of Arts in Social Sciences with a concentration in Economics will have a strong knowledge of economic theory, an understanding of the economic issues around the world, and the critical thinking skills to deal with those issues.
 Courses are offered through in-class and distance learning instruction.

 CAREERS & EARNING POTENTIAL

-The study of economics and finance prepares students for careers in banking, consulting, finance, insurance, real estate, academia, non-profit organizations, and government.
-Economics and Finance graduates also find employment as analysts, statisticians, advisors, managers, consultants, brokers, teachers and more.
+The study of economics prepares students for careers in banking, consulting, finance, insurance, real estate, academia, non-profit organizations, and government.
+Economics graduates also find employment as analysts, statisticians, advisors, managers, consultants, brokers, teachers and more.

-According to a recent study by the National Association of Colleges and Employers, the average starting salary for 2008 graduates with bachelor’s degrees in Economics and Finance were $52,926 and $48,795 respectively.
+According to a recent study by the National Association of Colleges and Employers, the average starting salary for 2014 graduates with bachelor’s degrees in Economics were $49,022.
 Economists working at the state or local levels apply their skills in a variety of ways including establishing economic development plans for the region, and forecasting population growth and its effect on tax revenue and education budgets.
-With an understanding of Finance, graduates are able to analyze and execute the financial aspects of managerial decisions.

-The Economics & Finance curriculum provides graduates with a variety of career opportunities.
-In addition, it prepares students for graduate programs including economics, business, finance, education, management, public administration, law and more.
+The Economics curriculum provides graduates with a variety of career opportunities.
+In addition, it prepares students for graduate programs including economics, business, banking, education, management, public administration, law and more.